Great to have you here, Rushlin Baugh, and the one and only Excellence in Broadcasting Network.

 The media is not news.

-Not in the sense that you turn to the media to find out what happened a couple hours ago that you didn't know, or what happened last night that you didn't know.
+Not in the sense that you turn to the media to find out what happened a couple hours ago that you didn't know or what happened last night that you didn't know.

-That's that's what people think the news is.
+That's what people think the news is.

 It isn't the news.